 Building Better Workplace Relationships

 Statistics from the latest Leesman Review, produced by world famous workplace and employee research company Leesman, shows that 61.2% of those surveyed stated that they felt that coming back to the office built a sense of community.
 Whereas 70.8% of people surveyed said that coming to the office helped them to interact with their colleagues better and allowed them to share more knowledge and ideas.
-These statistics in my opinion are unsurprising, as communicating and interacting with colleagues by Zoom and Teams just isn’t quite the same or as enjoyable as getting together in person.
+These statistics in our opinion are unsurprising, as communicating and interacting with colleagues by Zoom and Teams via remote working just isn’t quite the same or as enjoyable as getting together in person.

 While some people enjoy the confines of their home and can quite easily switch from ‘work mode’ to ‘home mode’, some people find it hard to switch off and end up working longer and later hours than they would whilst in the office.